baghelshivank/contact-list/README.md

 ## Introduction :

-This is a Contacts List Project which is designed using Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS).
+This is a Contacts List Project which is designed using Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS) and EJS as a templating engine.
 This website is completely Responsive across all the Devices.

 Users are able to Add New Contacts.